-All participants in the project (main applicant, co-applicant and head of department) must confirm their participation in the project by signing with BankID.
+All participants in the project (main applicant, co-applicant and head of department) must confirm their participation in the project by signing with BankID before any stage 2 application can be submitted.
 When the application is finally to be submitted, the main applicant signs again for the project as a whole.